Bailiff powers when they visit your home

 - you could end up owing even more money

-- proof of their identity - eg a badge or ID card
+- proof of their identity, such as a badge, ID card or enforcement agent certificate

-- a detailed breakdown of their charges
+- a detailed breakdown of the amount owed

 Paying a bailiff

-Make sure you get a receipt, to prove you’ve paid.
+Make sure you get a receipt to prove you’ve paid.

 If you can’t pay all the money right away, speak to the bailiff about how you could pay the money back.

 Offer to pay what you can afford in weekly or monthly payments.

 The bailiff doesn’t have to accept your offer.

 If you let a bailiff into your home, they may take some of your belongings to sell.

 Bailiffs can take luxury items, for example a TV or games console.